dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     rpm --import http://iotdk.intel.com/misc/iot_pub2.key
     ```

 1. Next, install the `node-red-contrib-os` npm package globally on the NUC.
-This package (<a target="_blank" href="https://www.npmjs.com/package/node-red-contrib-os">link</a>) adds some special Node-Red nodes that allow you to get information from the local Operating System (OS) where the Node-Red flow is running.
+This package (<a target="_blank" href="https://www.npmjs.com/package/node-red-contrib-os">link</a>) adds some special Node-RED nodes that allow you to get information from the local Operating System (OS) where the Node-RED flow is running.
 Things like OS Info, Drive Info, Memory Info, etc.  Install it on the NUC using the following statement:

     You will see a number of "***WARN unmet dependency***" messages appear.  ***You can safely ignore these***.